chauff/QPP-Overview/README.md

 [7] Collins-Thompson, Kevyn, and Paul N. Bennett.
 "Predicting query performance via classification."
 Advances in Information Retrieval.
 Springer Berlin Heidelberg, 2010.
 140-152.

 [8] Zhou, Yun, and W. Bruce Croft.
 "Measuring ranked list robustness for query performance prediction."
 Knowledge and Information Systems 16.2 (2008): 155-171.

+[9] Hauff, Claudia, Djoerd Hiemstra, and Franciska de Jong.
+"A survey of pre-retrieval query performance predictors."
+Proceedings of the 17th ACM conference on Information and knowledge management.
+ACM, 2008.

+[10] Raiber, Fiana, and Oren Kurland.
+"Query-performance prediction: Setting the expectations straight."
+Proceedings of the 37th international ACM SIGIR conference on Research & development in information retrieval.
+ACM, 2014.